Golosova76/file-manager/README.md

 ### ▶️ Start

-When the program starts, it must print:
+When the program starts, print to the console:

 ```text
 Welcome to the File Manager, Username!